 Unfortunately, as already mentioned before, the farmers no longer remember the myths and the legends.
 Today, they need to eat and to survive and they are deforesting large areas indiscriminately to plant soy.
-It is suitable for the world market, after the mad cow disease phenomenon and the scepticism toward chemical fertilisers which led to the plantation of a crop that represents an investment for the future, as it fertilises the lands in three or fours years.
+It is suitable for the world market, after the mad cow disease phenomenon and the skepticism toward chemical fertilizers which led to the plantation of a crop that represents an investment for the future, as it fertilizes the lands in three or fours years.

 Q. - With some kind of integrated production with the natural environment then the legends are respected.
 But how has the market changed in the face of the invasion of synthetic tannins and chrome tanning?

 Looking into the future does not mean chasing profit at any cost, but following our project and respecting our origins by making innovation and not distortion.
-Green managementis for us the equivalent of “respecting nature” taught by our parents when we were children and we wondered why the chestnuts“enfirmos” in bad conditions were used, legends always have some truth in them.
+Green management is for us the equivalent of “respecting nature” taught by our parents when we were children and we wondered why the chestnuts “enfermos” in bad conditions were used, legends always have some truth in them.